Trump's New York hush money case is set for trial April 15

 Cohen is now a key witness in Manhattan prosecutors’ case against Trump.

-Trump’s lawyers have said Bragg’s office, in June, gave them a smidgen of materials from the federal investigation into Cohen.
+Trump’s lawyers have said Bragg’s office, in June, gave them a smidgen of materials from that federal investigation.
 Then they got over 100,000 pages more after subpoenaing federal prosecutors themselves in January.
 The defense argued that prosecutors should have pursued all the records but instead stuck their heads in the sand, hoping to keep information from Trump.

 The material hasn’t been made public.
 But Trump’s lawyers said in a court filing that some of it is “exculpatory and favorable to the defense,” adding that there’s information that would have aided their own investigation and consequential legal filings earlier in the case.